fenago/puppet-course/quickstart/md/Lab_1.md

 You don\'t give commands, like \"Do this, then do that\".
 Rather, you describe how things should be, and let Puppet take care of making it happen.
-These are two quite different kinds of []{#id13 .indexterm}programming.
+These are two quite different kinds of programming.
 One kind (so-called procedural style) is the traditional model used by languages such as C, Python, shell, and so on.
 Puppet\'s is called declarative style because you declare what the end result should be, rather than specify the steps to